©1978

 long can people stand unredeemed by shame?
 Or has man too become

-indifferent death?
 God, let not man be a bigger fool

 than he must be, the unashamed child of shameless death, only